-Finance is an expanding field of study; by creating new opportunities for skilled professionals to step into significant leadership roles.
+Finance is an expanding field of study that's creating new opportunities for skilled professionals to step into significant leadership roles.
 These roles will be in high demand and command generous salaries that you will want to be poised to secure.

 You will gain the vital, relevant skills to take on any challenge you will face on your career path through specialized curriculum taught by world-renowned faculty, recognized for their expertise in the field, and work experience in our corporate residency program.

 In the classroom, we will focus on financial results by company, division, product, or business unit, getting deep understanding of budgeting, forecasting, and analysis.
 Students will be exposed to pricing and expense analysis for new products or global expansion, merger and acquisition analysis, treasury functions, and more.

 The MBA with an emphasis in Finance degree requires 45 semester credits equivalent to 15 courses of work which must be completed within a seven-year period.
 Courses include: 8 core courses, 2 general emphasis courses, 4 electives courses and 1 capstone course.

 |8 Core||2 General Emphasis||4 Emphasis Electives||1 Capstone|

 Career Paths in Finance